Azure/PyRIT/doc/contributing.md

 5. **Unknown Exception**
    - **Action**: Raise the exception itself to allow for proper propagation.
    - **Future Learning**: Monitor these exceptions to learn and identify patterns for future enhancements and more specific exception handling.

+6. **Set Error to Original Value/Converted Value**

+   - **Action**: After processing the exception, while adding the response entry to the DB, set the error message to the `original_value` and `converted_value`.
+These fields of `PromptRequestPiece` should be used to ensure proper testing.

 By following these guidelines, we ensure a consistent and robust approach to exception handling across the framework.